Follow the path of the Douro River as it meanders through an enchanting landscape of ever changing colours.

 Each evening, your tour leader will discuss with you the programme for the following day.
 This will be your opportunity to discuss the details and ensure the planned activities suit your walking ability.
 If you have concerns on clothing or equipment, this can be discussed then also.
 If you do not wish to join the organised group programme, please let the leader know.

 Your Travel Details

 We have return flights from London to Porto.
 The flight takes approximately 2 hours 30 minutes.
 On arrival we will take a private transfer to Peso da Regua which will take approximately 2 hours.
 Transfers throughout the holiday will be by train, local buses and taxis.

-If you intend joining and leaving in Portugal, it is assumed, unless you have advised us otherwise, that you will meet and leave the party at the Hotel Regua.
-If this is not your intention, please let us know in writing 5 weeks before departure.
+If you intend joining the party in Portugal, we assume, unless you have advised us otherwise, that you will meet and leave the party at the hotel.
+If this is not your intention, please let us know in writing at least 5 weeks before departure.

 Booking Your Own Travel Arrangements?